 What you need to get started

-- White wine – There is ALWAYS a bottle of wine in the fridge.
+- A dry white wine – There is ALWAYS a bottle of wine in the fridge.
 I just use whatever is on hand.
 And pour myself a glass at the same time!
-Normally it will be a chardonnay, sav blanc blend or pinot gris.
-All these work perfectly.
+Normally it will be a chardonnay, sav blanc blend, or pinot gris.
+All of these work perfectly.

 - Seeded mustard – I live for quality French grain mustard.
 It can really transform a meal.
 This one is always in my fridge.

 - Grana Padano – Always use authentic, freshly grated parmesan cheese.
 It can make or break your pasta!
 I use parmigiano reggiano or grana padano.

 - Pantry staples – extra virgin olive oil, thickened or heavy cream, sea salt, freshly grounded black pepper

 - Vegetables – onion, garlic cloves, shallots.

 - In a large, heavy-based frying pan, heat oil, add the onion, and saute for 3 minutes on medium heat.

 - Add the bacon.
 Cook for 2-3 minutes or until fragrant.
 Add the chicken and brown gently for a couple of minutes.
 Add garlic and cook for 30 seconds.
 I like to stir quite frequently so nothing sticks too much and all the flavors combine nicely!

 - Add cream, wine, and mustard.
 Stir till combined on medium heat, then simmer for 30 minutes or until the sauce mixture thickens slightly.